A Finite Memory Interacting P\'{o}lya Contagion Network and its Approximating Dynamical Systems: Conclusions

 \section{Conclusions}

-We have formulated an interacting P\'{o}lya contagion network with finite memory.
-We have shown that for the homogeneous case, i.e., all urns have identical initial conditions and reinforcement parameters, the underlying Markov process is irreducible and aperiodic and hence has a unique stationary distribution.
-For our interacting P\'{o}lya contagion network, we have constructed an approximating dynamical system to evaluate the probability of infection in each urn using a mean-field approximation.
-We show that for memory $M=1$, the approximating linear dynamical system has a unique equilibrium point to which the solution asymptotically converges.
-For memory $M>1$, the approximating dynamical system is nonlinear in general; we obtain a linearization of this dynamical system and characterize its equilibrium.
-We have provided simulations comparing the corresponding linear and nonlinear approximating dynamical systems with the original stochastic process to show the quality of our approximation.
-Notably, we have demonstrated that the approximating dynamical system performs well, particularly, when the urn characteristic are not far from each other.
-Also, as the memory of the system increases, the quality of the approximation improves.
-Future work include analyzing the stability properties of the nonlinear model and designing curing strategies for the proposed model with systematic comparisons with the SIS model.
+We formulated an interacting P\'{o}lya contagion network with finite Markovian memory.
+We showed that for the homogeneous case, i.e., when all urns have identical initial conditions and reinforcement parameters, the underlying Markov process is irreducible and aperiodic and hence has a unique stationary distribution.
+We also derived the exact asymptotic marginal infection distribution.
+For the non-homogeneous interacting P\'{o}lya contagion network, we constructed dynamical systems to evaluate the network's infection propagation.
+We showed that when memory $M=1$, the probability of infection can be exactly represented by a linear dynamical system which has a unique equilibrium point to which the solution asymptotically converges.
+For memory $M>1$, we used \emph{mean-field approximations} to construct approximating dynamical systems which are nonlinear in general; we obtained a linearization of this dynamical system and characterize its equilibrium.
+We provided simulations comparing the corresponding linear and approximating nonlinear dynamical systems with the original stochastic process.
+Notably, we demonstrated that the approximating nonlinear dynamical system performs well for all tested values of memory and network size.
+Future work include analyzing the stability properties of the nonlinear model, studying the scaling of the approximations with the size of the network, and designing curing strategies for the proposed model with systematic comparisons with the SIS model.